-Medicine in Motion (MIM) LLC, is a sports medicine service providing medical care to athletes at various sporting and athletic events worldwide.
-MIM is a one of a kind specialized company, willing and capable of addressing, and meeting all your athletic or sporting event medical requirements, regardless of size or location.
+Medicine in Motion (MIM) LLC, is a sports medicine service providing medical care to athletes performing at sporting and athletic events worldwide.
+MIM is a one of a kind company, specializing in addressing, and meeting all your athletic or sporting event medical requirements, regardless of size or location.
 MIM was created in the belief that all athletes deserve the best quality health care when participating in any sporting event.

 MIM is aware that finding and coordinating event coverage can be a difficult and frustrating assignment for any event organizer.
 In response, MIM was created to take care of this vital component.
 By contacting MIM you gain access to a diverse staff of over 50 nationwide licensed, certified, and insured medical professionals, ready to help you and the participants of your event.

 MIM works harmoniously with event organizers to provide a safe and protected environment.
 MIM creates, then executes, a professionally customized medical plan for each event and venue based on the concerns or requirements of the event organizer and emergency service requirements, with the appropriate sized and credentialed staff.